Each artist specializes in something unique - click to learn more about each artist!

 Erin Johnson

-Erin Johnson sells adorable corgi stickers, laser etched magnets, and notepads in the ZACC Artist Shop.
+Erin Johnson (she/her) sells adorable corgi stickers and laser-etched magnets in the ZACC Artist Shop.

 "I am an illustrator, mixed media artist, and freelance graphic designer.
 I have always loved storytelling, whether it be small and ridiculous or epic and sacred, it has always been a way I have found connection with others and the world around me.
 I have a mixed background both in heritage and art.
 I am a person that has always had the need to know more regardless of the truth.
 I have struggled a lot with ascribed identity and chronic disease – the result being the desire to either find meaning or humor in situations, sometimes both.
 With the traumas of the recent past and present, I just want to give others a small reprieve from that world and this is how I try to do it.
 By being silly and unapologetically my authentic self and sharing that through my work." -Erin Johnson